Singapore Prime Minister Lawrence Wong (center) at the groundbreaking ceremony for Changi Airport's T5 terminal on May 14 - Photo: CNA

 Model of Changi Airport's T5 terminal complex - Photo: CNA

-The Singapore government postponed construction of Terminal 5 for two years in 2020 due to the COVID-19 pandemic.
-The terminal has since undergone several design changes to accommodate post-pandemic travel needs.
+The Singapore government postponed the construction of Terminal 5 for 2 years from 2020 due to the COVID-19 pandemic.
+The terminal was then revised with many design features to meet post-pandemic travel needs.

-The T5 is designed to withstand the harsh effects of weather and climate change, and is suitable for large-scale technology deployment.
+The T5 is designed to withstand harsh weather and climate change and is suitable for large-scale technology deployment.

 Changi Airport currently has a capacity of 90 million passengers a year, with 67.7 million last year.
 Terminal 5, once completed, will expand Changi's capacity by more than 50% to 140 million passengers.